airman604/jq-workshop/README.md

 We do not recommend using Windows for this workshop, and none of the labs have been tested with Windows.
 Here's a couple thoughts if that's your only option:
 * Use a Linux virtual machine and follow Linux instructions
 * Use WSL (Windows Subsystem for Linux) on Windows 10.
 Check the istructions here: https://docs.microsoft.com/en-us/windows/wsl/install-win10

+_None of Windows options have been tested_

+# Additional Resources
+You can find [slides](JSON%20parsing%20with%20jq%20%28no%20lab%20answers%29.pdf) in this repository, this is the version that doesn't have lab answers, full version will be available after the workshop.

+[Dataset data structure cheatsheet](dataset_structure_cheatsheet.md) - we explore the structure of the dataset in the labs, this is useful as a reference.